nitesh8860/flask-minikube/README.md

 ## Continuous delivery pipeline with jenkins and Gcloud
 ![alt text](https://cloud.google.com/solutions/images/jenkins-cd-container-engine.svg "CICD pipeline with jenkins and gcloud")

-here Backend - /reverse
-and Frontend - /api
+here in this diagram, Backend is /reverse and Frontend is /api services.

 * Avoid Downtimes with the help of Canary deployments.
 * Create seperate namespaces to deploy in development, testing and production environments.